 Move around a document or spreadsheet quickly.

-- Ctrl – Arrow – Right moves a word to the right or possibly to the end of the data section (in a spreadsheet).
+- Ctrl – Arrow – Right moves a word to the right, when in Word, PowerPoint or Outlook.
+To the end of the data when you are in a spreadsheet.

 - Ctrl – Arrow- Down moves down a paragraph (finds a paragraph return – when you hit enter).
 It also moves to the end of the data section (in a spreadsheet).